Théâtre de Vidy

 The Vidy-Lausanne Theatre, formerly known as the Centre dramatique de Lausanne, is a Swiss theater and choreography creation center located on the shores of Lake Geneva in Lausanne.
 It was created by Max Bill for the 1964 Swiss National Exhibition under its original name, Théâtre de l'Expo.

-Introduction

-Since September 2013, under the direction of Vincent Baudriller, Vidy-Lausanne Theatre's programming alternates between internationally renowned projects and new creations, with a particular focus on young generations of Swiss artists.
-Artists benefit from Vidy's production infrastructure and technical team.
+Since September 2013, under the direction of Vincent Baudriller, Vidy-Lausanne Theatre's programming alternates between internationally known projects and new creations, with a particular focus on young Swiss artists.

 The theatre is committed to "an art that confronts the realities of our time."
-It presents various artistic media – theatre, dance, cinema, music, visual arts – and offers numerous devices for accompanying and mediating around the works.
+It presents various artistic media – theatre, dance, cinema, music, visual arts.

 Building

 History

 The Vidy-Lausanne Theatre was designed by the Zurich architect Max Bill as part of the 1964 Swiss National Exhibition, initially known as the Théâtre de l'Expo, originally intended to be a temporary building with an expected lifespan of six months.
 It was then part of a larger complex located in the exhibition's cultural center.

 During the theatre's inauguration, the Vevey-based troupe Les Baladins performed Jacques Aeschlimann's Les Cannibales, directed by André Nusslé.
 In 1965, at the insistence of Charles Apothéloz, the city of Lausanne purchased the theatre and used it as a rehearsal hall for the Municipal Theatre of Lausanne (TML).
 Charles Apothéloz established the TML Drama Center there in 1969, which became the Lausanne Drama Center in 1971.
 It was only renamed Vidy-Lausanne Theatre in the summer of 1989.

 In subsequent years, several restorations and renovations were made to the premises to make it a theatre.
 Notably, an additional rehearsal room adjacent to the main hall was inaugurated in 1996.
 Since then, the building has been listed as a Swiss cultural property of national significance.

 In 2017, the theatre was expanded with a pavilion replacing the old tent that had become unusable.
 This new modular hall, entirely made of wood, was designed in collaboration with the theatre's teams by architect Yves Weinand, director of the IBOIS laboratory at the École Polytechnique Fédérale de Lausanne, and Atelier Cube (architect Marc-Henri Collomb).
 The building incorporates new environmentally-friendly construction and assembly methods for wood.
 This intriguing structure is composed of eleven arches, distinguished by the thinness (45 mm) and lightness of its panels that serve both as cladding and structural supports for a long-span vault (up to 21 m).